 Professor Coyle co-directs the Institute with Professor Kenny.
 She is heading research under the progress and productivity themes.

 Professor Diane Coyle is the Bennett Professor of Public Policy at the University of Cambridge.
 Diane co-directs the Bennett Institute where she heads research under the themes of progress and productivity.
-Her latest book, ‘Markets, State and People – Economics for Public Policy’ examines how societies reach decisions about the use and allocation of economic resources.
+Her latest book is ‘Markets, State and People – Economics for Public Policy’ examines how societies reach decisions about the use and allocation of economic resources.
 Her next book, 'Cogs and Monsters: What Economics Is, and What It Should Be' is published on 12 October 2021.

 Diane is also a Director of the Productivity Institute, a Fellow of the Office for National Statistics, an expert adviser to the National Infrastructure Commission, and Senior Independent Member of the ESRC Council.
 She has served in public service roles including as Vice Chair of the BBC Trust, member of the Competition Commission, of the Migration Advisory Committee and of the Natural Capital Committee.
 Diane was Professor of Economics at the University of Manchester until March 2018 and was awarded a CBE for her contribution to the public understanding of economics in the 2018 New Year Honours.